 For real, ya’ll.
 Sleep is another thing that falls to the wayside during the Holiday and cold/flu season.
 And it’s just not worth it!
 I don’t know one person who loves to be tired, especially someone with an autoimmune disease.

 We need quality sleep so that our brains and body can detox, repair, and do things like… fight viruses!

 Now, I know this can be complicated, because it’s not always just as easy as lying down and going to bed.
 I think a lot of us are challenged with falling asleep, staying asleep, and waking up.
 Everybody hop aboard the struggle bus.

 But, there are some tips, supplements, etc. that can really help.
-If you struggle with the mechanics of sleeping (like helping your body and mind unwind), then these articles might spark your interest:
+If you struggle with the mechanics of sleeping (like helping your body and mind unwind), then this article might spark your interest:

 Our favorite tip?
 Wearing these awesome, super stylish amber tinted glasses 2 hours before going to bed, especially if we’re working on our computers.
 The blue light from computers, TVs, phone screens, etc. throws off our bodies’ ability to release melatonin (the hormone that helps our bodies prepare for sleep).